Skip Breadcrumb Links

 The northern part of the province has longer and colder winters than southern Ontario.

 - Spring - March 20 to June 20

 Spring is a rainy season in most parts of Ontario.
-Make sure you have an umbrella and raincoat to stay dry.
+Make sure you have an umbrella or a raincoat to stay dry.
 Average daytime temperatures are about 8°C in March and rise slowly through the rest of the season.
 The nights are cool.

 - Summer - June 21 to September 21

 July and August can be very hot and humid.
-In southern Ontario, daytime temperatures are usually above 20°C and sometimes above 30°C. In the summer you should wear a hat and sunscreen to prevent sunburn.
+In southern Ontario, daytime temperatures are usually above 20°C and frequently above 30°C. In the summer it's a good idea for you and your family to practice sun safety and wear a hat and sunscreen.

 - Fall (or Autumn) - September 22 to December 20

 The weather gets cooler, the days get shorter, and the leaves on many trees change colour and fall to the ground.
 The early part of fall is rainy in some parts of Ontario.
 However, in some northern parts of Ontario, it may start snowing in October.
 The temperature slowly drops during fall.
 Make sure you wear a jacket and take an umbrella with you so you can stay warm and dry.